Stuartlab-UCSC/hexmap-view/docs/query/placeNode.rst

 Where:

+* **map** : a unique identifier.
+If the map belongs to a map group, that is included before the specific map separated by a slash as in the example.
+* **layout** : name of a particular layout of nodes within a map
 * **email** : optional; one or more email addresses to receive the response
 * **viewServer** : optional; defaults to https://tumormap.ucsc.edu; the URL to view the results
 * **individualViewUrls** : optional; defaults to False; True means a view URL for each node will be returned; False means all node positions will be returned in one view URL
 * **neighborCount** : optional; defaults to 6; number of nearest neighbors to consider in placing each node
+* **nodes** : an object containing your node names and their values

 Response success
 ----------------